DISCOVERY OF TRUST DOCUMENTS IS RELEVANT IN TRUST LITIGATION CASES

-In a law suit for undue influence seeking the invalidation of a trust, discovery of trust documents executed before the challenged trust are relevant as to whether a person was a beneficiary before the undue influence.
+In a lawsuit for undue influence seeking the invalidation of trust, discovery of trust documents executed before the challenged trust is relevant as to whether a person was a beneficiary before the undue influence.

 Boren v.
 Rogers, et al, 43 Fla.
 L. Weekly D274c

 In 2014, Ann Boren filed a complaint seeking to invalidate two trusts, one executed in 2013 and the other executed in 2014, on the grounds of undue influence.
 The allegations in the amended complaint were that Evelyn Rivera befriended the decedent, Elaine Mullins, late in life while the decedent was in failing health and suffering from cognitive deficits and unduly influenced Ms. Mullins to execute the two trust instruments which excluded Ms. Boren from them.
 Ms. Boren alleged that but for this undue influence, she would have been a beneficiary.
 The drafting attorney, Thomas Rogers, was also the named trustee of both the 2013 and the 2014 trusts.
 In defending the lawsuit, Mr. Rogers argued that Ms. Boren lacked standing to challenge the trusts “because the trust was initially created in 1992 and ‘was amended and/or restated in 1996, 2000, 2002, 2005, 2007, 2013 and 2014.”
 Mr. Rogers asserted that Ms. Boren must first show that she would have been a beneficiary under an earlier trust before she would be entitled to receive a copy of the most recent trust documents.